-Welcome to Vaccines411.ca, Canada's Vaccine Clinic Directory, a Canadian innovation and the first of its kind.
-Here you will find an extensive list of clinics offering immunizations across Canada, along with reliable Canadian-based information about a wide range of vaccinations.
+Welcome to Vaccines411.ca, Canada's Vaccine Clinic Directory.
+Here you will find an extensive list of clinics offering immunizations across Canada, along with reliable information about a wide range of vaccinations.

 It's easy.
 Simply enter your postal code to locate the vaccine clinic closest to you.

 Vaccines411.ca is celebrating 5 years of helping Canadians stay healthy at home and abroad!
 To read more about our 5 Year Anniversary, visit our press release.

 In celebration of our 5 year anniversary, Vaccines411 will donate 5 cents for every “like” we receive on Facebook (for a maximum of $500) to World Vision’s Immunize a Community campaign to raise money to immunize communities beyond our borders.